Yoric/redreaming-firefox/hats/details.md

   * As Firefox gains new privacy protection features, Hats that already have some Privacy settings on turn have these features turned on automatically;
   * Some new privacy protection features are developped as add-ons, which appear as Suggested Tiles for Privacy-aware hats;
   * ...
+6. To switch between Hats, the user may use the Window menu, or a shortcut.
+Additionally, opening a tab using a bookmark, or the search bar, or typing a url, causes the appropriate Hat to be picked;
+   _(or the current Hat if no Hat can be determined?
+Or should that be the Vanilla Hat?)_
+7. Tabs can be moved between Hats with drag/drop or by right-clicking on a tab and selecting `Send To...`.
+Menu `Send To...` contains the list of all Hats that have been created, as well as a submenu `New...` offering specific templates (e.g. Gaming, Banking, Blank) for manually creating Hats;

   Technical aspects
   =================
   What is NOT shared between Hats